Hey, I’m a coach!

 Another thing I did was join a local networking group and the chamber of commerce.
 This helped really turn things around for me as I now received referrals, went to networking events and it all started to get a lot easier to make connections.

-applying my lessons to your situation
+Applying my lessons to your situation

 So, the big question is what do you need to make your business work?